-10.4.8 Any Member State or Sector Member considering itself to be adversely affected by a Recommendation approved in the course of a study period may refer its case to the Director who shall submit it to the relevant Study Group for prompt attention.
+10.4.11 Any Member State or Sector Member considering itself to be adversely affected by a Recommendation approved in the course of a study period may refer its case to the Director who shall submit it to the relevant Study Group for prompt attention.

-10.4.9 The Director shall inform the next Radiocommunication Assembly of all cases notified in conformity with § 10.4.8.11 Updating or deletion of ITU-R Recommendations
+10.4.12 The Director shall inform the next Radiocommunication Assembly of all cases notified in conformity with § 10.4.11.

+Reason: consequential to the renumbering of the provisions.

+11 Updating or deletion of ITU-R Recommendations

 11.1 In view of translation and production costs, any updating of ITU-R Recommendations for which substantial revision has not been made within the last 10-15 years should, as far as possible, be avoided.